 If there is no opposition to the project from someone in the community, then the construction should get the go-ahead after a 45-day appeal period, according to city rules.

 Some of the details of the project dealt with the layout of 16 apartments, including four single level and 12 multi-story apartments.

 The property, which houses a shuttered Infiniti dealership has been an eyesore for many in the community.
-Mayor Ellen Dickson said the location, near the entrance to downtown, has needed to be developed for some time now and cheered the passage of the resolution.
+Mayor Ellen Dickson said the location, near the entrance to downtown, has needed to be developed for some time now and cheered the passage of .
 "I'm very happy to see the project ready to go," she said during the meeting.

 "This is probably the most complicated small project I've ever done," said developer Brian Stolar, who is helping bring the project to fruition.
 Stolar, who heads Pinnacle Solutions, said he's leaning towards putting the condos up for sale as opposed to rental units based on current market conditions.
 An extension to the project is expected to include three affordable units.

 This was the first plan submitted for the site after it gained residential zoning approval, according to Gary Lewis, the city inspector.
 The entire board was generally pleased with the project.